How our appointment system works

 • The patient has a severe learning or physical disability – however many of these patients can be brought to clinic by their carers

 All patients who have provided us with a mobile telephone number and have an appointment booked more than 24 hours in advance will receive a free text message reminding you of the date and time of your appointment.
-Please let the Receptionist know and your wish to opt out of the text message reminder service.
+Please let the Receptionist know or, alternatively, email us at WARCCG.flmcPostbox@nhs.net quoting your name, Date of birth and your wish to opt out of the text message reminder service.

 Patchs is an electronic online service available for non-urgent problems subject to availability.
 To submit an online Patch request please visit PATCHS